XYOracleNetwork/xyo-foundation/bestpractices/github-actions/swift-release-example.md

 [Using swift package manager ](https://github.com/apple/swift-package-manager)

-Destination is kept here in case of a need to set a destination for a simulation build.
+Destination is kept here in case of a need to set a destination for a simulation build for any testing as part of the release workflow.

 ``` yaml